 However, challenges and limitations also exist in current efforts, which are summarised as follows:

-(1) Existing studies support very limited in scope.
+(1) Existing studies are very limited in scope.
 For example, the CBR system developed by Lu et al. [22] predefined the potential accidents in subway operations and the similarity calculation is based on attributes that are to some extent subjective.
 Similarly, the prototype proposed by Karim and Adeli [25] calculated the similarity index based on different weights of attributes and is only designed for highway work zone traffic management.

 (2) A large amount of pre-processing or preparation work is needed.
 For instance, the sub-concept approach [7] needs to establish a semantic network map of variables and each semantic network is constructed based on analysis of cases and allocation of weights.
 Goh and Chua [7] acknowledged that organisations implementing the system need to consider the cost for establishing and maintaining the semantic networks and risk cases.